 All we want in 2021 is live gigs – but until then at least there’s new music to discover.
-Here are a few emerging artists generating a buzz at the beginning of the year.
+Here are a few of the best emerging artists generating a buzz at the beginning of the year.

 There’s little question that Griff will become a household name.
 Her savvy bedroom pop sound saw her nominated for the Ivor Novello Rising Star award in 2020, and she begins the new year on the BBC Sound of 2021 shortlist.